-Carpenter ants don't actually eat wood.
-They excavate wood to create tunnels and galleries to provide passageways for movement to and from their nest.
-Carpenter ants build their nests and live in wood, so chewing away at the wood simply makes room for their nests.
-They swarm mostly in the spring and can frequently be seen outdoors before they make their way indoors.
-Swarmer carpenter ants have wings and you'll notice them mostly near tree stumps.
-They can also survive for months without eating, so once they are around your property, they can potentially stay around for a long while.
+Carpenter ants don't actually eat wood; they excavate it to create tunnels and galleries as passageways for movement to and from their nest.
+They swarm mostly in the spring and can frequently be seen in the yard, especially near old tree stumps, before they make their way indoors.
+Swarmer carpenter ants have wings.
+These ants can survive for months without eating, so once they infest your property, they can potentially stay around for a long while.

-How to Eliminate Carpenter Ants from Your Home
+How to Prevent Carpenter Ants in Your House

-How to Detect & Get Rid if Carpenter Ants
+How to Detect Carpenter Ants in Your House

 - Listening for crunching or crinkling noises.
-Listen closely to the floor or the frame of your house to see if you hear any ants working on the wood.
+Listen closely to the floor or the frame of your house for the sound of ants working on the wood.
 It's best to do this when there is minimal noise, such as at night.

-- Boric Acid - Placing boric acid around your home will help in that it acts as an insecticide and kills the ants.
-Mix three tablespoons of boric acid in a cup of warm water, and add half a cup of sugar to attract the ants.
-Put the solution in a dish and place it near the ants' nest.
-You can also soak cotton balls in it, and then place them around the nest for the ants to feed on (Source: howtogetridofstuff.com).
+- Use boric acid.
+Boric acid acts as an insecticide and kills the ants.
+Mix 3 tablespoons of boric acid in a cup of warm water, adding 1/2 cup sugar to attract the ants.
+Put the solution in a dish near the ants' nest.
+You can also soak cotton balls in the mixture, and place around the nest for the ants to feed on.

-- Baiting - Baiting works well for carpenter ant problems on the outside.
-In the area where you suspect the nest, place a sweet bait.
-As the ants start coming out, spray them with an insecticide spray.
+- Bait ants outdoors.
+Baiting works well for carpenter ant problems outside.
+Place a sweet bait in the area of the nest.
+As the ants start coming out, spray them with insecticide.
 The next step is to pour lots of boiling water over the area.
-This works well for nests that are not very deep in a tree stump or log.
+This works well for nests that are not very deep, in a tree stump or log.